paulschreiber/houseconcerts/README.md

 # houseconcerts

-Soon to be a web app for managing house concerts.
+A web app for managing house concerts.

 Built with Rails 2.2.2.